gy20073/lunatic-python/README.md

 #### Installing
 You need to install [torch](http://torch.ch/docs/getting-started.html#_) and numpy.
-Then you can just install with: `python setup.py install`

 #### Python `lua` module
+You can install the python module with: `python setup.py install`

 The module is composed of a basic interface:
 * `lua.execute(code_string)` that execute the string given in the lua space
 * `lua.eval(code_string)` that execute the string given in the lua space and returns the value